“Hope is transformational substance which acts upon our mindsets and paves a way to our dreams.”

 Since then, I’ve learned a lot more about how loving interaction and human agency are knitted together.
 Love and language make life rich.
 Tender connection and communication fire everything that matters.
 They may be the centre of all that matters.

 This has led to interest in work which strengthens capacity for the attitudes, skills and knowledge which make tenderness possible – for individuals, communities and social institutions.
 Kindness, listening, non-judgment, acceptance, patience, restoration, forgiveness.
 How else can we flourish and be fair?

 I have been a clinical speech pathologist for more than 30 years; I’m also a criminologist and a facilitator of courage-development workshops.
-I ran away to Fiji with my family for a short time in the late 90s, home-educated my boys for one year each, have a bedside bookstack which wobbles and a mild perfume addiction which I refuse to change!
+I ran away to Fiji with my family for a short time in the late 90s, home-educated my boys for one year each, have a bedside bookstack which wobbles and a mild perfume addiction for which I refuse rehab!